Hanging Out in Gustavia Town St. Barth

 QUARTER

-We ended up at Quarter one night after wonderful dinner with local friends at Bonito, a trendy restaurant just up the street.
+We ended up at Quarter one night after a wonderful dinner with local friends at Bonito, a trendy restaurant just up the street.

 The restaurant and bar staff were very welcoming and fun.
 The crowd was a mix of locals and visitors.
 If you are in St. Barth during the season, you will likely find your way to this fun place at least one night.